According to Gartner, software spend is the second-highest IT spend category as of

 US Cloud

-We anticipate that there will be more entrants to the market and that companies already providing service will continue to evolve and diversify their offerings.
+We anticipate that there will be more entrants to the market and that companies

-Is Third Party Software Maintenance Right for Your Enterprise?
+Is Third-Party Software Maintenance Right for Your Enterprise?

 -